Updated April 13

-There are no news on how she is faring, but she is probably recuperated by now.
+She has not given any updates on how she is faring, but she is probably recuperated by now.

-One of her Game of Thrones co-stars, the Norwegian Kristofer Hivju, had also tested positive for the virus three days before.
+One of her Game of Thrones co-stars, the Norwegian Kristofer Hivju, also tested positive for the virus three days before.

 Kristofer took to Instagram to share with his followers: “Greetings from Norway!
 Sorry to say that I, today, have tested positive for COVID 19 (…).
 My family and I are self-isolating at home for as long as it takes.
 We are in good health -I only have mild symptoms of a cold.”